chasercodeio/kubernetes-ports-homelab/homepage/README.md

 Choose between using the configmap or using a persistent volume / persistent volume claim for config data

+TODO: Add egress-allow role to allow homepage to connect to external services not in localhost

 ### For configmap:

 1. Edit kustomization.yaml to look like the following: